GRANT — Define access privileges.

 emp, when executed by someone else it grants only those permissions for which that user has grant options.

 admins to user

 This variant of the

-GRANT command gives a role the ability to perform certain system operations within a database.
-System privileges relate to the ability to create or delete certain database objects that are not necessarily within the confines of one schema.
+GRANT command gives a role the ability to perform certain system operations in a database.
+System privileges relate to the ability to create or delete certain database objects that aren't necessarily in the confines of one schema.
 Only database superusers can grant system privileges.